 Staying in doesn't mean you can't still enjoy some local beverages handcrafted in the Stevens Point Area!
 The region, known for the Central Wisconsin Craft Collective, is full of craft beverage makers that are perfect to sip while we all stay in.
 Read on to learn who is offering curbside pick-ups and discover a few recipes to up your homebound beverage game!

-Grab your favorite glass get ready to sip the delicious goods from the local businesses behind the craft beverage movement in the Stevens Point Area.
-While breweries, wineries, and distilleries have closed their tasting rooms, you can still enjoy the fruits of their labor from the comfort of your home.
+Grab your favorite glass and get ready to sip the delicious goods from the local businesses behind the craft beverage movement in the Stevens Point Area.
+While some of the breweries, wineries, and distilleries have closed their tasting rooms and stopped offering tours for the meantime, here are the ways to enjoy the fruits of their labor from the comfort of your home.

 Point Brewery has certainly seen its way through more than a few trying times.
 This brewery has been rolling out the barrel since 1857, providing beer for troops during the Civil War, and even surviving Prohibition.
 Today, they've shifted their operations to offer in-store shopping and curbside pick-up for all your favorite brews and merchandise.
 You can also check out apparel at their online store.

 Central Waters may have closed its taproom where beer and people came together, but they haven't stopped serving up the beers brewed from their facility in Amherst.
 You can check out the tap list on their website, or call them directly at 715-824-BREW, during the hours for carry-out and they will share a beer and a smile from afar.
 Or, grab a seat on their patio (complete with fire pits) no matter the season.

 O'so Brewing is slinging beers for a limited audience in-house, but they continue to serve up curbside options for beer enthusiasts.
 Simply call ahead to 715-254-2163 and they'll walk you through the process.
 Menus and current hours are updated regularly on their website and Facebook.

 Sunset Point Winery